googleforgames/agones/site/content/en/docs/Reference/gameserver.md

         - `Dynamic` (default) the system allocates a random free hostPort for the gameserver, for game clients to connect to.
         - `Static`, user defines the hostPort that the game client will connect to.
 Then onus is on the user to ensure that the port is available.
 When static is the policy specified, `hostPort` is required to be populated.
         - `Passthrough` dynamically sets the `containerPort` to the same value a randomly selected hostPort.
 This will mean that users will need to lookup what port to open through the server side SDK before starting communications.
+  - `container` the name of the container to open the port on.
+Defaults to the game server container if omitted or empty.
   - `containerPort` the port that is being opened on the game server process, this is a required field for `Dynamic` and `Static` port policies, and should not be included in <code>Passthrough</code> configuration.
   - `protocol` the protocol being used.
 Defaults to UDP.
 TCP is the only other option.
 - `health` to track the overall healthy state of the GameServer, more information available in the [health check documentation]({{< relref "../Guides/health-checking.md" >}}).